 Calm Kid Central has created a 5 minute video for children to watch to help them learn:

 It is a positive video - and provides an optimistic way of looking at the current crisis.
 There is also a discussion guide and activity sheet for them under the video link.
+There are other free resources via the link and further activities via subscription.

 Following are some online activity ideas for families to access and share together at home.
 Engaging in the four Ms every day- Movement, Mindfulness, Making and Message – might be a simple scaffold to engage with when sharing extended time together at home.